leerob/dart-react-todo/README.md

 ### Overview

 There are a million different ways to build a web app in today's landscape.
 Different languages and frameworks come and go and vary in popularity.
 There isn't one right way to do things and ultimately it's about weighing the pros and cons of the available tools at your disposable.
-The goal of this article is to inform you about another option you may have not previously considered: using React with Dart.
+The goal of this document is to inform you about another option you may have not previously considered: using React with Dart.

 ### Table of Contents